 Werribee Open Range Zoo sits within some of the last remaining native grassland of the Victorian Volcanic Plain.
-Formed over millions of years, the volcanic plain is the third largest of its kind in the world.
-Using the grasslands as a case study, students are immersed in this endangered biome and explore the biotic and abiotic factors which make it unique.
+Formed over millions of years, the volcanic plain is the third largest of it’s kind in the word.
+Using the grasslands as a case study, students are immersed in this endangered biome and explore the biotic and abiotic factors that make it unique.

-By focusing on a real-life issue and learning about local species, you’ll gain an insight into the importance of conservation and the impacts us human can have on wildlife.
+By focusing on a real-world problem and learning about our local threatened species, students will gain an insight into the importance of conservation and the causes and consequences of environmental change.

 Students will learn:

-- About the grasslands ecosystems and the interdependent organisms and abiotic components of the grassland
+- How ecosystems consist of interdependent organisms and abiotic components through food webs

-- The distinctive climate, soil, vegetation and productivity of the grasslands biome
+- The distinctive characteristics of the grassland biome

 - The human alteration of the grassland biome to produce food, industrial materials and fibres, and the environmental effects of these alterations